Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

-Moreover, evolution operators are irreversible since a toppling is a grain jumping to the right and there is no possibility to make left jumps in the model.
+The symbol $\evol^\infty$ denotes the repeated application of the evolution operator until stabilization is complete.
+This is well defined, since all unstable configurations stabilize after a finite number of instructions, as shown in Ref.~\cite{dhar_steady_2004}.
+Moreover, evolution operators are irreversible since topplings move grains to the right and no instructions move grains to the left in the model.
 On the contrary, $\avalanche$ is reversible, as it contains also the injection part.
 An example of evolution tree is provided in the Figure~\ref{fig:tree L=2} in the case $L=2$.